geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 14. Once you have added all the user accounts, review the users in the list of **Active users**.
 Specifically, review the username assigned to each new user account to verify that you assigned each user to the **M365xZZZZZZ.onmicrosoft.com** domain.

-If all of the new users were assigned to this **M365xZZZZZZ.onmicrosoft.com** domain, then proceed to the next step.
+	- If all new users were assigned to the **M365xZZZZZZ.onmicrosoft.com** domain, then proceed to the next step.

-However, if any of the new users has a username that references the **XXYYZZa.xxxCustomDomainxxx.xxx** domain, you must change it to instead reference your **M365xZZZZZZ.onmicrosoft.com** domain.
+	- However, if any of the new users has a username that references the **XXYYZZa.xxxCustomDomainxxx.xxx** domain, you must change it to instead reference the **M365xZZZZZZ.onmicrosoft.com** domain.
 To do this, select the inverted elipsis icon **(More actions)** that appears to the left of the user's username value.
 In the menu that appears, select **Edit username**.
 In the **Manage username** window that appears, select the domain drop-down arrow, select the **M365xZZZZZZ.onmicrosoft.com** domain, select **Save changes**, and then close the window.

-14. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.
+15. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 2 – Create and Manage Groups